 - Nine Network Australia Pty Ltd (ACN 008 685 407) which is responsible for its television operations, which operate as part of the 9Network.
-This comprises its television channels 9, 9HD, 9Go!, 9GEM, 9Life and 9RUSH; - · Nine Digital Pty Ltd (ACN 007 753 461) which operates Nine's Broadcast Video on Demand service 9Now and digital properties such as nine.com.au; - · Fairfax Media Publications Pty Ltd (ACN 003 357 720) which, directly or through other subsidiaries, publishes the major mastheads Australian Financial Review, The Sydney Morning Herald and The Age; - Nine Radio Pty Ltd (ACN 063 906 927) which operates its radio operations including its radio channels 2GB, 3AW, 4BC and 6PR; - Stan Entertainment Pty Ltd (ACN 168 856 924) which operates the subscription video platform Stan; - Pedestrian Group Pty Ltd (ACN 112 839 568) which operates digital properties including pedestrian.tv, vice.com, lifehacker.com.au, gizmodo.com.au, kotaku.com.au, businessinsider.com and outdoor events including Open Air Cinemas; and, - · Caradvice.com Pty Ltd (ACN 116 608 158) which operates drive.com.au a digital publisher.
+This comprises its television channels 9, 9HD, 9Go!, 9GEM, 9Life and 9RUSH; - Nine Digital Pty Ltd (ACN 077 753 461) which operates Nine's Broadcast Video on Demand service 9Now and digital properties such as nine.com.au; - Fairfax Media Publications Pty Ltd (ACN 003 357 720) which, directly or through other subsidiaries, publishes the major mastheads Australian Financial Review, The Sydney Morning Herald and The Age; - Nine Radio Pty Ltd (ACN 063 906 927) which operates its radio operations including its radio channels 2GB, 3AW, 4BC and 6PR; - Stan Entertainment Pty Ltd (ACN 168 856 924) which operates the subscription video platform Stan; - Pedestrian Group Pty Ltd (ACN 112 839 568) which operates youth-orientated digital properties including pedestrian.tv; and, - Caradvice.com Pty Ltd (ACN 116 608 158) which operates drive.com.au, a digital publisher.

-The Nine Group also includes a majority investment in Domain Holdings Australia Ltd (Domain).
+The Nine Group also includes a majority investment in Domain.
 Domain is not included as part of this Statement.
-Domain's Modern Slavery Statement can be found at: https://www.domain.com.au/group/esg/governance/.
+Domain's Modern Slavery Statement can be found at: domain.com.au/group/esg/governance.